-IVF FLORIDA is proud to be a partner of Donor Egg Bank USA
+IVF FLORIDA is proud to be a partner of California Cryobank and Donor Egg Bank USA

 Donor Egg Bank USA is the nation's only frozen donor egg program to be developed through a collaboration of over 100 reproductive specialists throughout the United States.
-Donor Egg Bank USAs frozen donor egg program offers patients similar success rates to the more traditional (fresh) donor egg programs with the added financial security of our 100% Assured Refund Plan.
+Donor Egg Bank USA's frozen donor egg program offers patients similar success rates to the more traditional (fresh) donor egg programs with the added financial security of our Fertility Access Refund program.

-- Eliminate Worry.
-Frozen donor eggs provides the comfort that your cycle will not be canceled due to a donor failing pre-screening, has a low ovarian response or has an unexpected life event.
+Frozen donor eggs provide the comfort that your cycle will not be canceled due to a donor failing pre-screening, having a low ovarian response, or having an unexpected life event.

-- Save Money.
-Increase your chances of having a baby through the Donor Egg Bank USAs affordable Single Cycle and 100% Assured Refund Plans, both designed to be less expensive than traditional donor IVF cycles.
+Increase your chances of having a baby through Donor Egg Bank USA's affordable Single Cycle and 100% Assured Refund Plans, both designed to be less expensive than traditional donor IVF cycles.

-- Maximize Probability of Success.
-Donor Egg Bank USAs success rates are nearly as good as traditional cycles and with our 100% Assured Refund Guarantee you can have peace of mind, that if you do not deliver a baby you will receive a full refund.
+Donor Egg Bank USA's success rates are nearly as good as traditional cycles and with our 100% Assured Refund Guarantee, you can have peace of mind, that if you do not deliver a baby you will receive a full refund.

 Using Donated Eggs